The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 If you have 1 on 1 meetings with each of your team members every few weeks, you're helping write your performance appraisal every time.
 When you make the most of your 1 on 1s, then you're talking about key topics that feed your review:

-If you take notes in your 1 on 1 meetings, then that's exactly what you have: a log of ongoing issues, discussions, and events that happened throughout the year.
+If you take notes in your one on one meetings, then that's exactly what you have: a log of ongoing issues, discussions, and events that happened throughout the year.
+You can essentially have a mini-appraisal one to one discussion any time throughout the year, instead of one big one at review time.

-Wouldn't that be so much easier, and effective, than desperately trying to jog your memory with limited clues?
+Wouldn't that be so much easier, and effective, than desperately trying to jog your memory with limited clues and cover a year all at once?

 2) Avoid surprises and manage expectations

-What comes up in your performance appraisal process should never be a surprise for a team member.
+What comes up in your performance appraisal process should never be a surprise for your team member.
 Yet, if that's the only time you give them feedback, it very well could be.

 And even if they are expecting most of the feedback you plan to give them in their review, it can be overwhelming.
 As David Maister puts it well in his book, True Professionalism: